 In addition to providing railroad workers with financial protection under the law, FELA also provides a uniform liability standard for railroad companies.
 FELA establishes that an employer is responsible for: ensuring a workplace is free of unsafe conditions and safety hazards; providing proper maintenance of equipment, tools and safety tools, warn employees of any unsafe conditions and hazards; and conducting routine inspections to assure the workplace is free of known and unknown hazards.
-If dangerous equipment causes injury to an employee, and the defect could’ve been found through discovered through reasonable or routine inspection, then the employer will be held liable under FELA.
+If dangerous equipment causes injury to an employee, and the defect could’ve been discovered through reasonable or routine inspection, then the employer will be held liable under FELA.

 Another responsibility of railroad employers is that they are required to ensure their employees are properly trained for the jobs and equipment they are expected to do or use to complete assigned work.
 Jobs and work conditions must be adequately supervised.
 Supervisors must also work to ensure that there is subordinate compliance with all safety rules.

 Finally, railroad companies have a duty to take reasonable measures to keep employees safe from intentional acts by other employees or third parties (crimes and intentional torts).
 Companies should not assign unreasonable work quotas in terms of time and production.
-Additionally, companies must supply reasonable help or assistance when a task exceeds a worker’s physical limitation or abilities.
+Additionally, companies must supply reasonable help or assistance when a task exceeds a worker’s physical limitations or abilities.

 - Back, neck and other orthopedic injuries